coganlab/git_class/Assignments/01_tool_setup_git_intro.md

 ## Checking Set-up

+### Python and git

 A GitHub repository has been created with some simple steps for you to follow to verify that can execute git and Python on your computer.
 Please visit
 <https://github.com/dward2/setup_verification> and follow the instructions
 found there.

+### MATLAB and git-lfs

+Visit <https://github.com/coganlab/MATLAB-env> and run the commands listed there.

 ## Learning Git
 If you really can't wait to get started...
-1. Never used git before?
+### Never used git before?
 Start with these resources:
   https://try.github.io/
   https://www.codecademy.com/learn/learn-git
   https://www.git-tower.com/learn/cheat-sheets/vcs-workflow
   http://gitimmersion.com/
   https://www.atlassian.com/git/tutorials/setting-up-a-repository

-1. Familiar with git (or just completed the exercises above)?
-Give this a try: http://learngitbranching.js.org/
+### Familiar with git (or just completed the exercises above)?
+Give this a try:
+  http://learngitbranching.js.org/

-1. Having trouble?
-We'll be covering usage of many of these tools in upcoming lectures.
+### Having trouble?
+We'll be covering usage of many of these tools in lab meeting

+Feel free to email (ae166@duke.edu) or slack me if you have issues.

+Better yet, open a new issue in the issues tab and assign me (Aaron) to the issue

 ## What We Will Eventually Learn How To Do In Git:
   + Create a git repository on your local computer.